 Green Valley Network: Tomorrow's Sustainability Technology Today

-In 2008 the Green Valley Network was created in conjunction with the Fayetteville Economic Development Council (FEDC), the University of Arkansas Technology Development Foundation (UATDF) and the U of A's Applied Sustainability Center.
-It was the vision of Dan Sanker from the University of Arkansas A's Applied Sustainability Center to foster collaboration and commercialization of sustainability technology.
-Spanning across a wide array of industries, Sanker had put together a superb panel of advisors for the network from all over the world.
-This was the original website.
+In 2008, the Green Valley Network was established through the collaboration of the Fayetteville Economic Development Council (FEDC), the University of Arkansas Technology Development Foundation (UATDF), and the University of Arkansas's Applied Sustainability Center.
+It was the vision of Dan Sanker, from the Applied Sustainability Center, to create a network that fostered collaboration and commercialization of sustainability technology.
+With an impressive panel of global advisors, the network spanned industries and aimed to drive innovation in sustainable solutions.
+The original website served as a hub for connecting forward-thinking professionals and organizations dedicated to advancing sustainability through technology.

-I have always had a fascination with sustainability technology and how the internet can facilitate networking.
-Tech solutions are what I do as part of a team that does business custom software development for a number of companies in industries with higher-than-usual security and privacy concerns.
-The progressive software comapny I presently work for supports every aspect of software and product development life cycles starting from from feasibility analysis, user experience design, and prototyping, to development of scalable solutions.
-Our data team goes beyond everyday reporting to mine, segment, and deliver potentially game-changing insights for clients.
-It's challenging work that is particularly rewarding when we resolve complicated issues.
+My fascination with sustainability technology extends to the role the internet plays in facilitating networking and innovation.
+In my professional life, I work as part of a team that develops custom business software for companies in industries with heightened security and privacy concerns.
+The progressive software company I work for supports every aspect of the software and product development life cycle—starting from feasibility analysis, user experience design, and prototyping to the development of scalable solutions.
+Our data team goes beyond traditional reporting, delving into data mining, segmentation, and advanced analytics to deliver game-changing insights for our clients.
+The work is complex and challenging but particularly rewarding when we solve intricate problems and create transformative solutions.

 Now for a trip back to 2008...